Miss Picardy

 Miss Picardy (Miss Picardie) is a French beauty pageant which selects a representative for the Miss France national competition from the region of Picardy.
 The first Miss Picardy was crowned in 1927, although the title was not used regularly until 1985.

-The current Miss Picardy is Bérénice Legendre, who was crowned Miss Picardy 2022 on 16 October 2022.
+The current Miss Picardy is Emma Boivin, who was crowned Miss Picardy 2025 on 28 September 2025.
 Four women from Picardy have been crowned Miss France: